eduardojaime/COMP2068JavaScriptFrameworks/lesson10/README.md

 - Go back to PowerShell or Command Prompt and navigate back to the folder where your projects are
     - > cd ..
 - Create the angular project template by running
-    - > ng new project-spa-frontend
+    - > ng new project-spa-frontend --no-standalone
-        - Yes to routing
+    - When prompted, select the following options:
-        - CSS as default
+        - Stylesheet to use > CSS
+        - Enable SSR and SSG? > No
     - Navigate into the project folder > cd project-spa-frontend
     - Run > npm install
     - Open up the project in VS Code > code .